Welcome to our site!

 All of our dachshunds are AKC registered.

-Our puppies are also raised in our home, in the living room, with cameras for night viewing.
+Our puppies are also raised in our home, with cameras for night viewing.
 We are very hands on with the puppies and they are well socialized.
 They are handled by us, our grandchildren and our caregivers.
 They are around and use to normal household noises.
 The puppies will be dewormed every two weeks.
 They are microchipped with AKC Lifetime Reunite.
 They will have a vet visit prior to leaving our care and will be up to date on all vaccinations.

 Here’s a little something about us.